-Many organizations have created online ways for people with MS or their loved ones to seek out help from all around the globe.
-Some sites connect you to doctors and medical experts while others connect you to regular individuals like yourself.
+Many organizations have created online resources for people with MS or their loved ones to seek help from around the globe.
+Some sites connect you with doctors and medical experts while others connect you with regular individuals like yourself.
 All can help you find encouragement and support.

-Check out these eight MS support groups, forums, and Facebook communities that may help you find the answers you seek.
+Check out these seven MS support groups, forums, and Facebook communities that may help you find the answers you seek.

 Our very own MS community page allows you to post questions, share tips or advice, and interact with people with MS and their loved ones from around the country.
 From time to time we post anonymous questions submitted to us by Facebook friends.
 You can submit your own questions and use the answers provided by the community to help you live a better life with MS.

-Okay, it’s not really a website, it’s an app — but MS Buddy is still a great resource!
-Compatible with iOS 8.0 or later (in other words, you need an iPhone, iPad, or iPod Touch), MS Buddy connects you directly with other people who have MS.
+Okay, it’s not really a website — it’s an app.
+But MS Buddy is still a great resource!
+Compatible with iOS 8 or later (in other words, you need an iPhone, iPad, or iPod Touch), MS Buddy connects you directly with other people who have MS.

-This free app asks you a few questions about yourself, like your age, location, and type of MS. It then connects you with other people who have a similar profile.
+This free app asks you a few questions about yourself, such as your age, location, and type of MS. It then connects you with other people who have a similar profile.
 If you choose, you can reach out to the users you’re matched with.
-It’s a great way to connect with people who get what it’s like to live with MS. Who knows — you might meet your next best friend!
+It’s a great way to connect with people who get what it’s like to live with MS. Who knows, you might meet your next best friend!

 MS World is run by volunteers who have MS or have provided care for someone with it.
 The setup is very straightforward: MS World hosts several forums and a continuous live chat.
 The forums are centered on specific questions, including topics like “MS Symptoms: Discussing the symptoms that are associated with MS” and “The Family Room: A place to discuss the Family Life while living with MS.”

 The chat room is open for general discussion throughout the day.
-However, they do outline specific times of the day when it must be related to MS only.
+However, they do outline specific times of the day when discussion must be related to MS only.